surifirstpin/biplus_documentation/docs/Dashboard.md

  to add global dashboard filters and lookups.

  **6.** **Dashboard global Filters** ( Refer image 5)
- allow user to view limited data.
-This Filters are applicable on dashboard reports and it supports the following filter types string, number, date and lookup.
+ allow user to view limited data by applying filters on dashboard reports and it supports following filter types string, number, date and lookup.

 - **String** For fields that contain letters or special characters.